 In color psychology, grey is known as a color of isolation.
 Whereas black and blue are viewed as dark or somber, and red is considered energetic, grey does not stand out as positive or negative.

-Thus, for people who prefer that other elements of bedroom design attract attention, grey bedding is a sensible choice.
+Thus, for people who prefer that other elements of a grey master bedroom attract attention, grey bedding is a sensible choice.
 Bright or more attention-getting wall colors may cause grey bedding to give the bed a smaller feel, making the room seem larger.

 It is Calming

-Though other colors are viewed in psychology as more calming, grey is considered to have a calming effect.
-This value makes it a logical choice for a room that you go to for relaxation and sleep.
+Though other colors are viewed in psychology as more calming, grey bedroom ideas is considered to have a calming effect.
+This value makes it a logical choice for your master bedroom for relaxation and sleep.

 Calm grey comforters may help ease the stress and tension from a busy day of work or for people dealing with personal anxiety.